mohitpai/journey-optimizer.en/help/using/configuration/ptr-records.md

 ## Edit a PTR record {#edit-ptr-record}

 You can modify a PTR record to edit the subdomain associated with an IP address.

+>[!CAUTION]
+>
+>Proceed with extra care when editing PTR records.
+In case of any doubt, contact a deliverability expert.<!--why?-->

 >[!NOTE]
 >